Giuk: 2023: Solo debut with Psycho Xybernetics : Turn Over, Rise Waves

 On March 9, 2023, RBW Entertainment announced that Giuk will no longer use the stage name CyA, and now uses his legal name, Giuk, for all official activities, including as a member of Onewe and his solo activities as an artist and producer.

-On April 8 and 9, Giuk held his first solo concert Prologue : Turn Over in anticipation of his solo debut.
+On April 8 and 9, Giuk held his first solo concert Prologue: Turn Over in anticipation of his solo debut.
 Giuk officially made his solo debut on April 20, releasing his first EP Psycho Xybernetics: Turn Over with the lead single "Time Machine (2100)".
-On June 6, he held an encore concert Epilogue : Turn Over.
+On June 6, he held an encore concert Epilogue: Turn Over.

 He wrote the lyrics and composed for the single "Save Me" for Mamamoo+ which was released on July 18 and included in the duo's first EP Two Rabbits released in August.
 He also co-wrote another song for labelmates Purple Kiss, titled "Mistake", and released in September as part of the group's first single album Festa.
 Giuk is the featured artist for the title track "A Girl's Panorama" from YongYong's first full-length album MyMy which was released on November 9.

 On November 11, he held a solo concert entitled "Flight1112".
 Giuk released his second solo EP Rise Waves on November 15, with the lead single "Scratch".

-2024: Onewe's return and solo features
+2024-present: Onewe's return and solo features

-Following the military discharge of members Yonghoon and Kanghyun, Giuk resumed performing with Onewe with their third EP Planet Nine: Isotropy on April 17, 2024, resuming promotions through music broadcasts and various festivals and concerts.
-In addition to his promotions with Onewe throughout the year, Giuk featured in the singles "Back To You" by Aden, released on July 30, and "You Don't Love Me" by Divine, released on October 2.
+Following the military discharge of members Yonghoon and Kanghyun, Onewe returned with their third EP Planet Nine: Isotropy on April 17, 2024, resuming promotions through music broadcasts and various festivals and concerts.
+In addition to his promotions with Onewe throughout the year, Giuk featured in the singles "Back To You" by Aden, released on July 30, and "You Don't Love Me" by Divine, released on October 2, 2024.
+He is also featured on Divine's "You & Me" released on February 12, 2026.